ontio/neo-go-compiler/README.md

-# Neo go compiler
+# Introduction

-this compiler is forked from [CityOfZion/neo-go](https://github.com/CityOfZion/neo-go)
+this compiler is forked from [CityOfZion/neo-go](https://github.com/CityOfZion/neo-go), compile go smart contract code to avm file.

 ## How to use
 Use built binary file "neo-go-compile"